 - Specific tools for facilitating the examination of spiritual assumptions.

-- A working knowledge of Eastern and Western spiritual teachings that can be transformative to people seeking spiritual counseling, regardless of spiritual orientation.
+- A working knowledge of the world's spiritual teachings that can be transformative to people seeking spiritual counseling, regardless of spiritual orientation.

 - Development of the fundamental basis of their spiritual counseling practice.